mjb-codes/mjb-codes-portfolio/README.md

 ### Tutorials referenced

+#### Gradient Background for the Hero section

+[Gradient backgrounds in CSS](https://www.w3schools.com/css/css3_gradients.asp)

+#### Menu toggling using checkbox inputs

-[Gradient backgrounds in CSS](https://www.w3schools.com/css/css3_gradients.asp) [The :checked property for checkbox inputs (for menu toggling)](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked) [Height transition animation referenced for menu toggling](https://www.w3schools.com/css/tryit.asp?filename=trycss3_transition2)
+[The :checked property for checkbox inputs (for menu toggling)](https://developer.mozilla.org/en-US/docs/Web/CSS/:checked) [Height transition animation referenced for menu toggling](https://www.w3schools.com/css/tryit.asp?filename=trycss3_transition2)

 ## Testing

 ### Bugs

+This following bugs were discovered during the development process.
+Each one provides a detail of the issue and the solution to fix it, and where appropriate also the expected behaviour before discovering the bug.

 #### Form Textarea